The best place for a wireless router

 Wireless broadband routers transmit from all directions in a circle.
 This means the more centrally you can place it, the better your home's overall coverage will be.
 Putting your router near a window means that you're broadcasting outside as well as inside, and sending some of your strongest broadband connection – quite literally – out the window.

-Another reason to place your router in the centre of your home is to avoid anyone else accessing your Wi-Fi – if your connection can't be picked up by devices outside your house, then you're less likely to have to have your connection compromised.
+Another reason to place your router in the centre of your home is to avoid anyone else accessing your Wi-Fi – if your connection can't be picked up by devices outside your house, then you're less likely to have your connection compromised.

 Many wireless routers – especially older models – will include adjustable antennas.
 It's advisable to tweak these to try and achieve the best reception.
 As a general rule, if you've placed your router upstairs to try and achieve a stronger signal across two floors, it's best to turn the antennae sideways, and if it's placed on the ground floor, its advisable to turn your antennae upwards.